TShaik3/ChatRelayClaude/MigrationPlan.md

 - Added `UserDto`, `ChatDto`, `MessageDto` (Jackson-serializable records) with `from(...)` mappers off the domain models, plus mapping/round-trip tests — ready for Phase 3's controllers to consume directly.
 Domain objects remain the persistence-layer models mapped by the JDBC repositories.
 - Removed `AbstractUser.getAllChatIds()` — genuinely dead code, zero call sites anywhere in the codebase.

-## Phase 3 — Backend API & realtime ✅ done
+## Phase 3 — Backend API & realtime
 Built as a **strangler-fig addition**, not a replacement: `Server`/`ClientHandler`/`ServerMain` (socket, port 5000) and `Client`/`GUI`/`ClientMain` (Swing) are untouched and still fully working, running alongside the new Spring MVC/WebSocket layer (HTTP, port 8080) against the same Postgres database.
 Both were left in place deliberately — deleting them now would leave no working UI at all until Phase 4's Svelte frontend exists to replace them; actual retirement happens at Phase 5's cutover, per that phase's own plan.

 - New `api` package (`backend/src/main/java/api/`), scanned explicitly via `@SpringBootApplication(scanBasePackages = {"app", "api"})` since it's a sibling of `app`, not a sub-package.